marquesarthur/cronicas-rpg/class_sorcerer_fey.md

 Starting at **18th level**, the raw magic from the fey court deeply enhances your spell casting abilities.
 When using Fey metamagic, you look wildly unpredictable and your appearance changes similar to the change of seasons.
 The sharp wind of Winter whirlwinds around you, your surroundings boils as the harsh Summer weather, etc.

-Whenever you cast a spell that requires concentration, you can spend 3 sorcery points to maintain concentration on up to two spells.
-One of these spells cannot have been modified by metamagic and the spell duration is halved, e.g., a 1 minute spell would last for 5 turns.
+Whenever you cast a spell that requires concentration, you can spend 3 sorcery points to ignore maintaining concentration.
+The spell cannot benefit from metamagic and the spell duration is halved, e.g., a 1 minute spell would last for 5 turns.
 While you maintain concentration on two spells, you have resistance to Bludgeoning, Piercing, and Slashing From Nonmagical Attacks.

 <img